muralianand12345/EliteX-Roleplay-Bot/README.md

   - Welcome message with Image.
   - Goodbye message.
   - DM Welcome message.
+  - Promotion/Youtube ban and moderation.

 - **Dashboard:**
   - Under development:
     - New React.js font page.
     - Config bot in webpage.
   - Currently html and css (partially working).

+- **Logging:**
+  - Terminal log:
+    - Creates a `<date>.log` in seperate month folders.
+    - Logs users int, command, error, music, debug, and more.

 ## Before You Start:
 - This code has some redundancies and is frequently updated.
 Do not copy and paste the code without a good understanding of it.